jimmyb2508/Simple-Calculator-in-React/README.md

 # Project Title
-Virtual Keyboard
+Simple Calculator

 # Instructions
-You can access the app here: https://virtual-keyboard.now.sh/
+You can access the app here: https://simple-calculator-in-react.now.sh/

 Alternatively, to run this programme on your local machine you can clone the repo then type: